BuvinJT/distbuilder/docs/Issues.md

 contexts and details have yet to be narrowed down.

-The current work around is to directly launch the installer with elevated priviledges (i.e as root / sudo) if you encounter this (inconsistent/odd) behavior.
+The current work around is to directly launch the installer with elevated privileges (i.e as root / sudo) if you encounter this (inconsistent/odd) behavior.

 ## Get Help